Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: MCMC computation with parameter expansion

 Below we give some intuition on why the PX-DA algorithm improves efficiency.
-Without Step 2 and with $t_{\theta}(\bm{Z})$ in Step 3 replaced by $\bm{Z}$, the algorithm reduces to the standard Gibbs sampler, which updates the missing data and parameters iteratively.The scale group move of $\bm{Z}$ under the usual Gibbs sampler is slow due to both the Gibbs update for $\bm{Z}$ in Step 1 and the high correlation between $\bm{Z}$ and $(\bm{\alpha}, \bm{\beta})$.
-To overcome such difficulty, the PX-DA algorithm introduces a scale transformation of $\bm{Z}$ to facilitate its group move and mitigate its correlation with $(\bm{\alpha}, \bm{\beta})$.
+Without Step (ii), the algorithm reduces to the standard Gibbs sampler, which updates the missing data and parameters iteratively.
+The scale group move of $\bm{Z}$ under the usual Gibbs sampler is slow due to both the Gibbs update for $\bm{Z}$ in Step (i) and the high correlation between $\bm{Z}$ and $(\bm{\alpha}, \bm{\beta})$.
+To overcome such difficulty, the PX-DA algorithm introduces a scale transformation of $\bm{Z}$ to facilitate its group move based on its marginal conditional distribution with $(\bm{\alpha}, \bm{\beta})$ integrated out.
+Thus, together with Step (iii), PX-DA effectively achieves the conditional sampling of $(\bm{\alpha}, \bm{\beta})$ and a scale group move of $\bm{Z}$ jointly.
 To ensure the validity of the MCMC algorithm, the scale transformation parameter $\theta$ has to be drawn from a carefully specified distribution, such that the move is invariant under the target posterior distribution, i.e., $t_{\theta}(\bm{Z})$ follows the same distribution as the original $\bm{Z}$ under stationarity.
-To aid in understanding, we provide a proof in the Supplementary Material that the specified distribution of $\theta$ in Step 2 satisfies this property.
+To aid in understanding, we provide a proof in the Supplementary Material that the specified distribution of $\theta$ in Step (ii) satisfies this property.